meyertime/linux-all-the-things/docs/arch-lenovo720s.md

     - SpeedCrunch
 - Remote Desktop Client
     - Remmina
+        - For RDP support, install `freerdp` package or `remmina-plugin-rdesktop` AUR package.
 - Text editor
     - Visual Studio Code
         - Yeah, it's more for programming than just text editing, but it makes a good text editor too.